 Wireless Festival 2020: Plug into the lineup, tickets and more

-Don’t call it a comeback — Wireless 2020, one of the UK’s largest hip-hop and urban music festivals, returns to Finsbury Park in North London on 2-4th July 2021.
+Don’t call it a comeback — Wireless, one of the UK’s largest hip-hop and urban music festivals, returns to Finsbury Park in North London on 2-4th July 2021.

 Held over the weekend of 3 to 5 July, this year’s headliners include major acts from both sides of the Atlantic: A$AP Rocky’s only UK performance of 2020 on Friday, London grime icon Skepta on Saturday and Meek Mill playing his first-ever British gig on Sunday.
 Last year’s Wireless lineup included rap royalty, with the likes of Cardi B, Migos and Travis Scott playing the main stage.

 A$AP Rocky has been a newspaper mainstay recently, from his brief stint in a Swedish prison in 2019 to his heavily rumoured relationship with Rihanna.
 The Barbadian singer has split from her billionaire boyfriend Hassan Jameel and was allegedly spotted getting cosy with the “Fashion Killa” rapper in New York City.

 A source tells The Sun: “They shared a hotel suite during that trip in New York.
 However, Rihanna is reluctant to put a label on it as it’s so soon after Hassan.
 They’re really enjoying each other’s company and taking things easy as it’s still early days.”